movidius/ncappzoo/networks/TinyYolo_v3/README.md

 Shows makefile possible targets and brief descriptions.

 ### make all
-Makes the follow items: deps, data, compile_model, compile_cpp.
+Makes the follow items: deps, data, compile_model.

 ### make compile_model
 Uses the network description and the trained weights files to generate an IR (intermediate representation) format file.
 This file is later loaded on the Neural Compute Stick where the inferences on the network can be executed.